-As you are aware, the proposed project that is the subject of this letter is a residential project comprised of twenty (20) residential units on site located at 425 First Street, with three of the units qualifying as "affordable".
+As you are aware, the proposed project that is the subject of this letter is a Mixed-Use project comprised of two (2) office spaces and ten (10) residential units on site located at 389 First Street, with one of the residential units qualifying as "affordable".
 The site has a General Plan designation of Commercial Downtown / Multiple Family District and a Zoning designation of CD / R-3 Commercial Downtown Multiple Family District.
-The proposed project has been through two submittals and has received Staff comments and Peer Review comments.
-We expect to make the third submittal on or before December 14, 2018.
-Since the third submittal will fully respond to all of the Staff comments and Peer Review comments, we are hopeful that the project application will be deemed complete by mid-January, 2019.
+We received an email on October 17th 2018 notifying us that the project was Deemed Complete.